Quand

 Ellington was in a conference and did not have time for us.
 Well,

-said Gene, we go see Billy Strayhorn, who he knew well.
+said Gene, we go see Billy Strayhorn, whom he knew well.

 BILLY